plentymarkets/plugin-payment-verifone-zvt/meta/documents/user_guide_en.md

 </tr>
 <tr>
 <td><b>Include POS receipt no. on merchant receipt</b></td>
-<td>Activate to print the plentyPOS receipt number on the seller receipt.<br />
+<td>Activate to print the POS receipt number on the seller receipt.<br />
 <b><i>Tip:</i></b> This setting is only available if the option <b>Print terminal receipts on terminal</b> is not activated.</td>
 </tr>
 <tr>